Suzu0071/General-Guide-for-Vorons/BoardFlash.md

 Enter Kiauh (do you remember the command?)

 Go to advanced and "Build only"

+You'll have to change the settings depending on

 *Some of the most common board compiles are in the Klipper folder in Board-Builds*